grafana/agent/docs/sources/operator/api.md

 <td>
 <p>ArbitraryFSAccessThroughSMs configures whether configuration based on a
-ServiceMonitor can access arbitrary files on the file system of the Grafana Agent container e.g. bearer token files.</p>
+ServiceMonitor can access arbitrary files on the file system of the Grafana Agent container, e.g., bearer token files.</p>
 </td>
 </tr>
 <tr>